fadlikadn/poc-ecommerce-api/README.md

 ## Solution
 We should use SKU (Stock Keeping Unit) to track the product's variation.
 For example shoes.
-A model of shoes can be splited into several variation, such as color, size.
+A model of shoes can be split into several variation, such as color, size.
 Furthermore, we can include "tanggal masuk" barang di gudang and "warehouse code" if the system already been scaled to have multiple warehouses.

+###Scope limit :
+This POC only using **Transactions** & **TransactionDetails** table, which this may be different with the real ecommerce that has more complex _transaction's_ table to handle enter items in cart, checkout, and then doing payment.
+This POC only validate process on **addNewTransactionDetails** process, which will compare the total amount of current stock in table WarehouseItem with total warehouseItem data that already purchased with recorded in TransactionDetails tables.

-### Entity (POC, this can be expanded further to add supplier data, warehouse entry process, purchase process, etc. But the focus here is demonstrate using SKU)
+### Entity (POC, this can be expanded further to add supplier data, warehouse entry process, purchase process, etc. But the focus here is demonstrating using SKU)
 - **Customer**
   - ID (UUID)
   - Name